 Lori Alden Holuta is a fiction editor and writer living in the wilds of Michigan.
 A nitpicker by nature with mild synthesia (words evoke sounds in her mind), she enjoys the editing process immensely.
 Give her a hot cup of tea and 50,000 words to proofread, and just watch her face light up.
 She’s been editing fiction novels for years, and understands the strange nuances of world-building.
 She will nurture and protect your characters like a momma bear, and holds the highest respect for the unique lore of your fantastical universe.

 As your editor, I will refer to The Chicago Manual of Style, 17th edition.
 This is the preferred style guide for fiction editing.
 However, I realize that every fiction story creates its own special rules, as well.
 For this reason, I will create a personalized style guide for you, specific to your manuscript.
 A style guide ensures that your character names will always be spelled correctly, unique aspects of your universe stay constant, and intentional quirks of punctuation are maintained consistently.
-Any other unique aspects of your manuscript will also be included.
 This style guide will become a valuable tool, especially if you continue writing other stories in the same fictional setting.
-After all, rules are made to be broken—but when they are, they should always be broken deliberately, precisely, and consistently.
+After all, rules are made to be broken—but when they are, they should be broken deliberately, precisely, and consistently.

 Every stage of editing will be done in Microsoft Word, using the Track Changes feature.
 You will be able to review every change I make to your manuscript.
 You will have the opportunity to reject individual edits, if you wish.
 Once you have reviewed the edits and rejected any you don’t agree with, you can easily approve all remaining edits.